The 10 Questions

 Who Am I?

 To understand our place in the world, we must first understand what I means.
 That means exploring questions such as: What is my purpose?
 What does it mean to be myself?
 Why do I behave the way I do?
-How fluid should my identity be?
+Is my identity fixed or fluid?
 What does it mean to be a human?

 What Is Real?